fryan2503/rag_omeka/readme.md

 ## Getting Started
 1. Clone the repository.
-2. Set up the required environment.
+2. Install the dependencies with `pip install -r requirements.txt`.
-3. Follow the instructions in the project files.
+3. Run the Streamlit application using `streamlit run rag_omeka_streamlit.py`.

 ## Technologies Used
 - Python